✓ Local certified teachers

 |

 Comprehensive preparationAll subject areas of the ACT and SAT tests are covered.
-An additional, 2-day Strategy Workshop is included to prepare students for the unique qualities of each test and the Illinois state testing expectation.
+We provide strategies to prepare students for the unique qualities of each test and the Illinois state testing expectation.
+This year, we are including prep for the NEW digital version of the SAT.

 |